 Did I spoil him or was I a mooch?

 Ultimately you get used to cleaning up their apartment (or your car) when they blow their bowels out.
 You pick them up off the floor after falls.
 You listen to them while they talk about old times and repeat the same stories over, and over, and over.

-And, like me, eventually you move in with them full-time and do what you can to make sure they make it through each day, even if you are struggling yourself to make it through each day.
+And, like me, you move in with them full-time.
+And do what you can to make sure they make it through each day.
+Even if you are struggling yourself to make it through each day.

 My interview with U.S. Secretary of Aging Greenlee

-The highlight of my career after going back to work when dad went into the memory care facility was landing an interview with U.S. Secretary of Aging Kathy Greenlee.
+The highlight of my career after going back to work when dad went into the memory care facility was landing an interview… with U.S. Secretary of Aging Kathy Greenlee.
 She told me something that forever has stuck with me: With elder abuse “there are no survivors.”
-You can read my interview with Secretary Greenlee by clicking here.

 A year after dad went into the memory care facility, I stopped drinking.
 I am sober to this day (two years Memorial Day weekend).
-I knew I had to quit drinking because the level of incompetence in our elder care system is so maddening (every caregiver knows this) that it can send a person into daily fits of rage.
-Coping with the bottle almost left me for dead when I was so drunk I ended up being assaulted by someone I should have had every reason to trust.
+I knew I had to quit drinking… because the level of incompetence in our elder care system is so maddening (every caregiver knows this).
+It can send a person into daily fits of rage.
+Coping with the bottle almost left me for dead … when I was so drunk I ended up being assaulted by someone.
+I should have had every reason to trust.

-I was continually disrespected by many in “the system” as I fought tirelessly for my dad’s best interests, as are so many caregivers, particularly those not granted power of attorney status, like myself.
+I was continually disrespected by many in “the system”… as I fought tirelessly… for my dad’s best interests… like so many caregivers.
+Particularly those not granted power of attorney status, like myself.